Back To Search Results

 (4) serve as a consultant on medical practice issues when a board action is not required; and

-(5) perform any other functions assigned by the board or by the chair.
+(5) perform any other functions the board or the chair assigns.

 E. The secretary-treasurer may be compensated at the discretion of the board.

-F. Board members shall receive per diem and mileage as provided in the Per Diem and Mileage Act and shall receive no other compensation, perquisite or allowance, except that the secretary-treasurer may be additionally compensated as provided in Subsection E of this section and board members may be additionally compensated in accordance with Subsection G of this section.
+F. Board members shall receive per diem and mileage as the Per Diem and Mileage Act provides.
+They shall receive no other compensation, prerequisite, or allowance, except that the secretary-treasurer may be additionally compensated as provided in Subsection E of this section, and board members may be additionally compensated in accordance with Subsection G of this section.

 G. Board members or agents performing interviews of applicants may be compensated at the board's discretion."